-Can you tell me a little bit about how Safe Passage (for Sheila) came about, what was it about your time and experience during the pandemic that proved so inspiring, creatively, for you?
+Can you tell me a little bit about how Breath came about, what was the inspiration behind this film?

-What was the message you wanted to convey with this film and what was it about the femme fatale stereotype that you wanted to explore?
+What was the message you wanted to convey with this film?

-When working on a new project what are the first steps you take in your filmmaking process, and what would you say have been the most important lessons you have taken from this whole experience?
+What was the first steps you took in preparation for making Breath and what would you say have been the most important lessons you have taken from this whole experience?

 Where did your passion for art and filmmaking come from?

 Film actually has always been my favourite medium.
 Again and again I succumb to the pulling effect of the interplay of voice and image.
 Before studying fine arts, I studied art history and focused on film studies within the discipline.
 During my time at the art academy, I was part of a performance duo and also did sculptural objects.
 However, I could always identify most with my filmic and cinematic work.